dletorey/rebuild/src/tech/conferences/all-day-hey-2026.md

 I am not going to talk about the pros and cons of Al.
 Accessibility notwithstanding.

+> The bit they don't do particularly well is human recognition based on characteristics and lived experiences.

 ## Anjana Vakil

 ### Making Waves with the Web: Audio Synthesis and Data Sonification with the WebAudio API